mesnage/MSc_project_microbiome/DADA2 PIPELINE.md

 The forward and reverse fastq files are grouped in similar folders (the content of SEQUENCING_RUN_R1 and SEQUENCING_RUN_R2 should be transferred in a folder SEQUENCING RUN.
 I do that manually since it allows me to inspect the output of the previous steps.

 FASTQ files with a very low number of reads should be discarded as they might cause an error in DADA2.
+A threshold of 10,000 seems appropriate and this is what I used.
-A threshold of 10,000 seems appropriate and can be used.
+Although it can be possible to extract meaningful information with a lower number of reads per sample, the user should be careful seems large differences in the number of reads per sample could introduce some biases when read counts are normalised to a total sum unit.